DemisChan/Koalas_BnB/recipe/recipe.md

 # code here, but at the start it's OK if it's just English or made up code.

 # View no entries
-visit "/bnb"
+visit "/properties"
-# User sees:Empty page with add house link.
+# User sees:Empty page with add property link.

 # Add an entry
-visit "/bnb"
+visit "/properties"
-click link "Add house"
+click link "Add property"
 enter "Villa Rainbow" into "Name" field enter "Paphos, Cyprus" into "Address" field enter "Beautiful house on the beach" into "Description" field